-Staff:
+All Staff:

-The member of staff will report the incident to the Headteacher.
+The member of staff will report any incident to the Headteacher at the earliest opp.
 The details will be recorded in the school's log.

 Staff will encourage a culture in which it is safe to share feelings and concerns.